helenetran/portfolio-template/README.md

 # portfolio-v2
-New version of my portfolio to includes ES6 &amp; Vue.
+New version of my portfolio to include ES6 & Vue.